theasguard/Repo/README.md

 - remember to add the torrentdownload and 1337x scrapers after label and title sorting has been fixed for them.
 - look into the sort_keys in utils 2 to see if we can make it more robust and handle more list structures.
 - (Important) sort out the select source for the resolveurl (I think it's mostly just for all debrid I'm having the auto resolve issues with the resolveurl for full season packs)
-- finish the 1337x scraper (just filtering titles and episodes now)
+- fix 1337x to return season packs along with single episodes.
 - connect the tmdb sections listing episodes and movies to the get sources or create an alternate get sources for it then we can pass it to the resolveurl as we already do.
 - remove the auth settings for all debrid for now until something can be sorted for integrated all debrid in the add-on. (if an error it may be here)
 - check the trakt context for making new menu items